Table of Contents

 Key Considerations

-• KioskId is an alphanumeric identifier, not a name such as Lobby.
+• KioskId is an alphanumeric identifier, not a label such as “Lobby”.

 • Customer information may be partially or fully missing (e.g., no email or name).